mborn1/pyoptex/docs/source/quickstart.rst

 >>> nruns = 20

 Next, we define the factors for our experiment.
 We have one categorical factor A with levels L1, L2, and L3.
-Next we also define two continuous factors B, and C. By default, factor B is in the range [-1, 1].
+We also define two continuous factors B, and C. By default, factor B is in the range [-1, 1].
 However, by specifying the `min` and `max` properties, we can define C in the range [2, 5].